mochinokiladra/LING-L645/FinalProject/README.md

 * It would be interesting to see how a higher cosine similarity threshold for the challenging sentence pairs would affect the results.
 Or to try using a different similarity metric.

 #### Code Issues
-* I need to go back and fix the bug in my code that paired the high-cosine-similarity sentences.
+* I need to go back and fix that bug in my code that paired the high-cosine-similarity sentences so that it will yield more sentence pairs.
+There's probably just a line in the wrong place.